FabricioEntringerMoreira/pricing/README.md

 <!-- ABOUT THE PROJECT -->
 ### About The Project

-The Service is responsible for randomly choosing a discount percentage to be applied to a certain price, however, the hour of the purchase will influence the discount percentage.
+The Service is responsible for choosing a discount percentage to be applied to a price randomly, however, the hour of the purchase may affect the discount percentage amount.

-In this service, the consumer must inform the product's date/time of purchase and price.
+Into the Service, the consumer must inform the product's date/time of purchase and price.

-Based on the time of purchase, the service/API will define, from a draw, a discount percentage to be applied to the value.
-The objective is to benefit purchases made earlier with the POSSIBILITY of obtaining a greater discount.
-The maximum possible discount is 24%, however, for each lost hour, the chances are reduced by 1%.
+Based on the time of purchase, the service/API will define, from a draw, a discount percentage applied to the value.
+The objective is to benefit purchases made earlier with the POSSIBILITY of obtaining a better discount.
+The maximum potential discount is 24%, nonetheless, for each lost hour, the chances are reduced by 1%.

-Example: If the purchase was made at 00h, the discount can be from 0% to 24% But if the purchase was made at 12 pm, the discount will be limited between 0 and 12%
+Example: For purchases performed at 00h, the discount will be in the range of 0% to 24%.
+But for the purchases made at midnight, the possible discount will be limited between into a range of 0 and 12%

 ## Summary